The Great Waldo Pepper

 - The Roaring Twenties: The barnstorming era, specifically.

-- Take My Hand: Averted when Waldo Pilot title character tells Mary Beth to take his hand while trying to coax her off an airplane wing after she freezes in panic during a midair wing-walking stunt.
+- Take My Hand: Averted when Waldo tells Mary Beth to take his hand while trying to coax her off an airplane wing after she freezes in panic during a midair wing-walking stunt.
 Unfortunately she lets go of the strut she's clinging to and lunges at Waldo with BOTH hands.
 He can't catch her and she falls to her death.

 - Worthy Opponent: Kessler saw Madden this way, and eventually comes to see Waldo as one as well.